Q: Mr. President, thank you for this opportunity, we

 lived in Muslim countries.

-Q: The largest one.
+Mr. Melhem: The largest one.

-THE PRESIDENT: The largest one, Indonesia.
+President Obama: The largest one, Indonesia.
 And so what I want to

 communicate is the fact that in all my travels throughout the Muslim

-and America is a country of Muslims, Jews, Christians, non-believers --
+and America is a country of Muslim[s], Jews, Christians, non-believers --

 regardless of your faith, people all have certain common hopes and